Custom Design vs Templates – Finding The Right Fit

 An advantage of having a custom website is having a custom CMS that will be set up especially to cater to your exact needs.
 All of the elements in your site that you update regularly should be easy to access and modify which may actually save you time and money in the long run by avoiding the need for hiring someone to manage the site for you.

 It’s important to consider how you would like your site to appear to others, if you have a very strict brand identity and visual language it will be important to you to have a website to match your company’s branding, logo and style.
-Only custom design can truly give you a site that will fit perfectly to your business’ visual language.
+Only custom design can truly give you a site that will fit perfectly into your business visual language.

 Custom designs give you free reign over your web identity, there is room to move and grow and the graphic design choices are almost unlimited.
 With custom design you are able to stand out from the crowd and have better control over your content from the back end, not to mention being able to more easily create greater user interaction.